-Following the success of the last 3 years we’re back in South Africa, for a unique opportunity to go butterflying with leading expert and author on South African butterflies Steve Woodhall!
+Following the success of the last few years we head back in South Africa again in 2020, for a unique opportunity to go butterflying with leading expert and author on South African butterflies Steve Woodhall!

 When one thinks of South African wildlife perhaps the first animals that spring to mind include iconic lions, elephants, giraffes, zebra, leopards or rhino.
 But what about the Blotched Leopard or the Beautiful Zebra Blue?
 South Africa is home to almost 700 species of butterfly!
 They are as diverse in size and colour as they are in number, from the smallest blues and coppers to the largest swallowtails and emperors.
 This tour offers the chance to get to grips with both the butterflies and some exciting wildlife.

-What makes this holiday so special and unique is that it is one of the only times Steve Woodhall is available to lead the group.
+What makes this holiday so special and exclusive is having Steve Woodhall is available to lead the group.
 Steve has been studying the butterflies of South Africa for over 30 years and has published 2 field guides; as well as finding time to be the president of The Lepidopterists’ Society of Southern Africa (LepSoc) for the past 8 years.
 There simply isn’t anyone better to show you the butterflies South Africa has to offer!